yashrahmed/VordMekh_project/chai_gpt_v6/chai-frames.md

-⸻

-Parent Frame: ChaiTooling
+Parent Frame: CookingTooling

-Purpose: Common slots for chai prep across variants.*
+Purpose: Frame to represent the available tools in a cooking area.

 Core
 	•	scene (home | campsite)